 Looking for an alternative to ShiftPod?

-I personally recommend the Kodiak Tent for Burning Man.
+I personally recommend the Kodiak Tent for The Burn.
 For one, these tents costs between $450 and $650 depending on the size you want and are just as effective at keeping dust out as the other tents with thick canvas and sturdy zippers.
 Kodiak Tents range between 10'x10' to 10'x14', have a head clearance of 6'6", and include a small porch covering.
 These tents easily hold up year-after-year and can easily fit a queen size bed like the other two.
 These tents also come with a lifetime warranty.

 The downside?
 Unlike the ShiftPod Tents, Kodiaks are made from tan canvas and don't provide the dark conditions that are ideal for daytime napping.
 They also don't work well with an A/C unit so the best you can hope for is some good fans.